Laurent Warlouzet: Background

 Professor Warlouzet was educated at Paris 4 University.
 He was appointed associate professor at the Université d'Artois and subsequently full professor at University of the Littoral, before moving to Sorbonne University in 2019.
 He held postdoctoral fellowships at the European University Institute in Florence and at LSE, where he taught in the MSc History of International Relations.
-He co-lead with Kiran Klaus Patel the Franco-German research program ELEMENT on the history of European environmental policies (1980-2000).
+He co-lead with Kiran Klaus Patel the Franco-German research program ELEMENT on the history of European environmental policies (1980–2000).

-Work Experience
+Historian of Europe and of capitalism

 Professor Warlouzet is a specialist in the history of European integration and of globalisation.
 He focuses on economic, social and environmental policies.
-In his book Governing Europe in a Globalizing World, he interpreted the history of European integration as a contest between social-oriented, neomercantilist, market-oriented and neoliberal projects, wherein competition policy played a major role in the assertion of a neoliberal Europe.
+In his book Governing Europe in a Globalizing World, he interpreted the history of European integration between 1973 and 1986 as a contest between different projects, wherein competition policy played a major role in the assertion of a neoliberal Europe.
 He studied the early years of European environmental policy, and the project of democratization of companies (the 'Vredeling directive').
 In Foreign Affairs, Andrew Moravcsik offered a balanced review of the book, stating that: “Although Warlouzet is sometimes tempted to exaggerate the range of potential choices governments faced, in the end, his book proposes some clear answers”.

-On Brexit, during a roundtable with Piers Ludlow and Jonathan Faull, Warlouzet has emphasized the outsized influence Britain traditionally exercised over the EEC/EU during its years as a member-state.
+On Brexit, Warlouzet has emphasized in an article published in the Journal of Common Market Studies the outsized influence Britain traditionally exercised over the EEC/EU during its years as a member-state.

 He co-edited with Brigitte Leucht and Katja Seidel Reinventing Europe, the first textbook on the history of European integration since 1945 that includes chapters on Euroscepticism, on environmental policy, on migration, and on Central and Eastern European countries.

-He will publish in early 2026 a book by Cambridge University Press entitled: Liberty, Solidarity and Community.
-Capitalism and European Integration, 1945 to the Present.
+He has studied the growing importance of the far-right in Europe, particularly its economic policies, linking illiberalism and neoliberalism.

 An expert on EU and French politics, he writes in Le Monde and he was quoted by the Süddeutsche Zeitung, by the Danish newspaper Information, by the Helsingin Sanomat, by Il Fatto Quotidiano and by La Libre Belgique.